He came to prominence with Reading, for whom he made more than 100 Championship starts.

 There has been competition for his services from other second-tier sides as deadline day has approached.

-He moved to Cardiff last season and made 41 appearances in his first season there.
+He moved to Cardiff last season and made 41 appearances in his first year there.
 However, this term the Zimbabwe international has been limited to just seven outings.

 Bottom-placed Rotherham have yet to make any signings in this window but hope to be busy in its final few hours as they seek to strengthen their squad for their battle to stay up.